y2kbugger/weeklyreview_todotxt/README.md

     $ poetry shell
     $ pytest

+# Architecture
+# Prompter

 # WIP
 - reread api and tests to understand the starting point i'm at
+- make a prototype of an in-memory version of a todo list
+  - handle basic state manipulation, with undo/redo
 # Backlog
 ## Todos
 - I want lists that are backlogs of projects so that I can plan what to work on during planning.